DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/old_reference/Pick_Multi.rst

 Picking Multiple Objects
 ==============

-In the following image example, there are many different kinds of object; if requirement asks to pick different specific type of object at each different iteration, user is able to alter the system to archive this.
+In the following image example, there are many different kinds of object; if requirement asks to pick different specific type of object at each different iteration, you are able to alter the system to archive this.

 .. image:: Images/teabag.png
     :align: center